Fonds 341 Marion Hill fonds

 Scope and content:

 Thirteen photographs of a trip to South Dakota and Nebraska to visit Heller relatives in 1937.
-Only photos identified are of Louis and Marie Heller.
+The only photographs identified are of Louis and Marie Heller.
 This was the only time the Heller children saw her father’s parents.

 Scope and content:

-Leaders at CGIT Camp on Saskatoon Island ca. 1949 include Kay Smith (far left back row), Mrs. Lawlor (2nd from right back row); middle row, left to right: Mrs. Jean Carlisle and Madelon (Flint) Truax; front row, second from right, Mildred Hill, Alice Smith and Lillian Carscaden.
+Leaders at CGIT Camp on Saskatoon Island ca. 1949 include Kay Smith (far left, back row), Mrs. Lawlor (second from right, back row); middle row, left to right: Mrs. Jean Carlisle and Madelon (Flint) Truax; front row, second from right, Mildred Hill, Alice Smith, and Lillian Carscaden.

 Scope and content: